 Charles Sturt University Acting Vice-Chancellor Professor John Germov said to be a finalist for the international awards is an honour and recognises the University’s strong commitment to improving sustainability across both the institution and the tertiary education sector.
 "To have Charles Sturt University's sustainability efforts and accomplishments recognised on the international stage is an incredible honour" Professor Germov said "Receiving this highly commended placing recognises that Charles Sturt University is a global industry leader in sustainable practices and it is a testament to the dedication and efforts a large number of staff and students make to support sustainability across our entire institution"

 Charles Sturt ranks in top 70 Worldwide -Times Higher Education Sustainability Rankings

 Charles University has ranked 61st worldwide in the Times Higher Education Rankings in our first year of submission to the scoring system.
 The rankings are based on the UN's Sustainable Development Goals and track our work across all aspects of our operations against the SDGs.
 In particular we ranked fourth globally for reduced inequality, sixth in gender equality, 36th in quality education and 22nd in life on the land.

-To view the rankings for each goal assessed in more detail head to the Times Higher Education Ranksings website
+To view the rankings for each goal assessed in more detail head to the Times Higher Education Rankings website

 Read the full Charles Sturt media article